Understanding Profit Margins in Car Dealerships: What Dealers Really Make

 The new car department is the engine that drives the whole business, even though it is the lowest-margin activity.

-- The Reality: Competition and price transparency (customers shopping around) compress this margin.
-The average gross profit is often only 2.5% to 5% of the vehicle price.
+• The Reality: Competition and price transparency (customers shopping around) compress this margin.
+Average gross profit per new vehicle retailed fell to $1,840 in Q2 2026, down 13.5% year over year (Presidio-NCM, 2026).

 2. Used Car Sales: The Better Margin